OldManUmby/Sundered-Shadows/Manuscript/10a--Dwarf.md

 ##### Walk in Shadows

 `The Deep Dwarves' close ties to the dark have influenced their way of life and skills.
 They have created a special kind of magic called "shadowcraft," which enables them to exploit shadows and darkness.
-Thanks to this occult skill, they can hide from curious eyes, conjure illusions, or attack their enemies from behind a veil of shadows.
+Thanks to this occult feature, they can hide from curious eyes, conjure illusions, or attack their enemies from behind a veil of shadows.
 Deep Dwarves mine the rare minerals and exotic fungi found in the depths, and they employ these materials to create one-of-a-kind magic items infused with their eerie enchantments.`

 ### Dwarven Abilities